lostella/podds/README.md

 To compile the program simply navigate to its directory and type `make`.

 All cards are indicated with integer numbers ranging from 0 to 51 included.
-Numbers 0-12 correspond to 2, 3, ..., Queen, King, Ace of the first seed, numbers 13-25 correspond to 2, 3, ..., Queen, King, Ace of the second seed, and so on.
+Numbers 0-12 correspond to 2, 3, ..., Queen, King, Ace of the first suit, numbers 13-25 correspond to 2, 3, ..., Queen, King, Ace of the second suit, and so on.

 * `./podds <n> <h1> <h2>` where `<n>` is the number of players in the game, and `<h1> <h2>` is the player's hand.